-With Public Health being such an interdisciplinary field that encompasses so many different issues, career options in public health are almost limitless and allow you to pursue your passion.
+Public Health is interdisciplinary field that encompasses many different issues.
+Career options in public health are almost limitless and allow you to pursue your passion.

 - Work as an epidemiologist for the World Health Organization or the Centers for Disease Control and Prevention to track diseases like SARS and Swine Flu

 - Work for a non government organization (NGO) that designs clean water and sanitation systems in developing countries